+Figure 3.
 Mammalian skeletons have become modified in many different ways as animals have adapted to different habitats and lifestyles.
 In primitive mammals, limbs tended to be relatively short, as for instance in the opossum.
 But adaptations, such as running faster, led to changes, like the elongation of limbs.
 In bats (A), the forelimbs have become wings, while in seals (B) the limbs form paddle-like flippers.
 Whales' limbs have a minimal steering function; in baleen whales (C), the jawbones are greatly enlarged and curved to accommodate the animal's huge, sieve-like plates of baleen (whalebone).

+Figure 4.
 Mammalian specialized teeth.

 A mammal is a member of the class Mammalia.
 Mammals are warm-blooded, usually hairy vertebrates whose offspring are fed with milk secreted by the mammary glands.
 All but a few are placental (see placenta).
-About 4,000 living species are known, including humans and their main domestic animals.
-The mammals are divided into 17 orders and three subclasses: the Monotremata (monotremes), Metatheria (marsupials), and the Eutheria (placental mammals).
+More than 5,400 living species are known, including humans and their main domestic animals.
+The mammals are divided into about 26 orders (a number which varies among authorities) and three subclasses: the Eutheria (placental mammals), the Monotremata (monotremes), and the Metatheria (marsupials).
 They range in size from shrews weighing a few grams, to the blue whale, which can weigh up to 150 tons.